What To Do When Your Natural Gas Furnace Is Not Working Properly

 5. Make sure that your gas supply is turned on and the pilot light is functioning properly.

-The Three Main Causes For Your Natural Gas Furnace Nor Working Properly
+3 Main Reasons Why Your Natural Gas Furnace May Not Be Working Properly

-If your natural gas furnace is not working properly then most probably this is caused by the malfunction of one of the following three components: the heat source, the thermostat or the distribution system.
+If your natural gas furnace is not working properly then this is likely caused by the malfunction of one of the following three components:

-Each of these three main categories require extensive knowledge and you need to start with the basic procedures with patience and admit when you are facing a furnace repair that you cannot resolve as you risk causing greater damage or even injuring yourself.
-In this case we would be glad to give a helping hand.
+Each of these requires extensive knowledge about how heaters work.
+You need to start with the basic procedures and admit when you are facing a furnace repair that you cannot handle yourself.
+In many cases, you can end up risking great damage or even injuring yourself by not calling a professional.

 Some Safety Advice